Conservative People's Party of Estonia: History

 The former president of Estonia Arnold Rüütel voiced his support for Mart Helme in the 2016 Estonian presidential election.

 As of 2018, EKRE was the only political party in Estonia with growing membership numbers.
 While all other parties were losing members, EKRE was gaining a few hundred members on a yearly basis.

 In March 2019 Mart Helme said to the press that he wishes that one day his party would be the sole ruling party of Estonia.

 After gaining 17.8% of the votes in the 2019 parliamentary election, EKRE joined Jüri Ratas' second cabinet with five out of fifteen cabinet positions.
 In 2021, Jüri Ratas resigned and the new government was formed without EKRE.

 In 2021, pundits noticed that since 2019 EKRE support grew in the Russian community (notably in Ida-Viru County) This might be attributed to party's social conservative stance on social policy matters (e. g. opposition to the same-sex marriage).

 The leadership of dissolved Estonian Independence Party joined EKRE in October 2022.

+In the March 2023 general election, EKRE received 16,05% of the vote and won 17 seats.
+The party remained in opposition.

+A major split in the party took place after the 2024 European Parliament election, with several MPs being expelled from the party, and the party's sole MEP, Jaak Madison leaving the party.
+Those who departed EKRE accused the EKRE leadership of pro-Russian stances and called for a less aggressive communication style towards political opponents.
+Several of the politicians who left EKRE subsequently formed the 'Estonian Nationalists and Conservatives' party.